FAQ

 How do I format the Excel Supplementary List or Respondent List?

 Basically there are two templates - one for respondent lists and one for supplementary lists.
 Respondent lists just need a minimum of two columns - one with the heading 'Name' and the other with the heading 'Email'.
 Supplementary lists are even simpler - they just need one column with the heading 'Name'.
 Any other columns you add are optional and will be read and automatically added as attributes on each node.
-For example, you could include a column with the heading Gender and then have "Male" or "Female" next to each item in the list...but importantly there can be no blanks so if gender is unknown you would need to add a third category, say, "Unknown".
+For example, you could include a column with the heading Gender and then have "Male" or "Female" next to each item in the list...but importantly there should be no blanks so if gender is unknown you would need to add a third category, say, "Unknown".

 Your Account